-\textbf{Problem statement.} The computational bottleneck of Algorithm~\ref{alg:gw} is the computation of the cost matrix $\cC(\T)$, which involves a tensor-matrix multiplication (i.e., the weighted summation of $mn$ matrices of size $m\times n$) with time complexity $O(m^2n^2)$.
-Although the complexity can be reduced to $O(n^2m+m^2n)$ when the ground cost $\cL$ is decomposable, i.e., $\cL(a, b) = f_1(a) + f_2(b) - h_1(a)h_2(b)$, like the $\ell_2$ loss or the KL-divergence \citep{peyre2016gromov}.
-However, this setting restricts the choice of the ground cost and thus is inapplicable for the GW distances in more general scenarios.
+The computational bottleneck of Algorithm~\ref{alg:gw} is the computation of the cost matrix $\cC(\T)$, which involves a tensor-matrix multiplication (i.e., the weighted summation of $mn$ matrices of size $m\times n$) with time complexity $O(m^2n^2)$.
+Although the complexity can be reduced to $O(n^2m+m^2n)$ when the ground cost $\cL$ is decomposable, i.e., $\cL$ can be decomposed as $\cL(x_1, x_2) = f_1(x_1) + f_2(x_2) - h_1(x_1)h_2(x_2)$ for functions $(f_1, f_2, h_1, h_2)$, like the $\ell_2$ loss or the KL-divergence \citep{peyre2016gromov}.
+However, this setting restricts the choice of the ground cost and thus is inapplicable for GW distances in more general scenarios.